koto-lang/koto/crates/cli/docs/about.md

   support [could be added][async] in the future.
 - **Integration with other languages:** There's currently no C API for Koto, which would allow it to be integrated with other languages.
-- **Tooling:** Some basic [editor support](#tooling) is available for Koto, but modern tooling like an LSP implementation, auto-formatting, or linting are still topics for the future.

 ## Influences